MadrHacks/snakeCTF2024-writeups/osint/aAaaAaAaAaAaaAAaAAArGHH/README.md

 It's possible to deduce that he is the bad guy from his LinkedIn posts.
 Also, in one of them, he suggests contacting him via email.

-Linked to the profile of Bepi Frico, we can see the mail:
+Linked to the profile of Bepi Frico, the email address can be found:

 > bepifrico@gmail.com